VKV Golaghat: Present

 The first batch of Secondary students (Class X) passed in the year 2000.
 The institute has classes from Pre-nursery to Class XII and has separate Computer, Physics, Chemistry, Biology laboratories for higher studies.
 Physical training, Art and craft, Yoga and Music are other soft skills taught to its pupils.

+Sports

 The school is known to have good sports' performers and have maintained a good reputation in All India CBSE sports, including securing 2nd position in 50m backstroke at East Zone CBSE swimming tournament.